h-larsson/IMAM_TDDMRG/README.md

 Parameters for time evolution is given under the `do_timeevo` block.
 Since entanglement will increase with time, the bond dimension is set to `600` which is higher than that of the initial state.
 For this example, we chose `tdvp` as the time integrator, another option is `rk4`, which, however, is less efficient than `tdvp`, and the printing interval of time-dependent quantities (see below) is every `5 * 0.04 = 0.2` atomic unit of time.
 The parameter `te_in_singlet_embed` tells the program that the initial MPS is in singlet-embedding format and that the actual MPS (that is embedded in a larger singlet MPS) has `nelCAS-1 = 7` active electrons.

-Similar to the case of annihilation task, the time evolution task also defines two input parameters that control the program on where to look for the initial MPS: `te_inmps_dir` (for the directory) and `te_inmps_fname` (for the MPS info file). `te_inmps_fname` is omitted above because its default value is `ANN_MPS_INFO`, which coincides with the default value for `def_ann_outmps_fname`, the parameter that controls the filename of output MPS info file of an annihilation task.
+Similar to the case of annihilation task, the time evolution task also defines two input parameters that control the program on where to look for the initial MPS: `te_inmps_dir` (for the directory) and `te_inmps_fname` (for the MPS info file). `te_inmps_fname` is omitted in the input script above because its default value is `ANN_MPS_INFO`, which coincides with the default value for `ann_outmps_fname`, the parameter that controls the filename of output MPS info file of an annihilation task.